-The setup dashboard is a web application intended to help you quickly set up the basic structure and main features of your new Hippo project.
+The Essentials dashboard is a web application intended to help you quickly set up the basic structure and main features of your new Bloomreach Experience Manager project.
 If you started the project from the archetype, the dashboard is automatically built and deployed locally.
 When the project is running, the dashboard is available at

 The dashboard is intended for use on the development host only.
 Once you deploy your project to a test, acceptance or production server, you will no longer use the dashboard.

-When you're dealing with a 7.9-based Hippo project (or later), which was not built using the setup dashboard (e.g. because the project has been upgraded from an earlier Hippo CMS version), you can still take advantage of some of features offered by the setup application.
+When you're dealing with a Bloomreach Experience Manager project that was not set up using Essentials (for example, because the project has been upgraded from an earlier Bloomreach Experience Manager version), you can still take advantage of some of the features offered by the setup application.

 When working with the Dashboard, you should be aware of two types of plug-ins:

-- Hippo plugins are plugins that add extra functionality to your Hippo project’s CMS and/or site web application.
-They can be pulled into your Hippo projects by installing the corresponding feature in the setup application, or by manually adding the appropriate dependencies to your project.
+- Bloomreach Experience Manager plugins are plugins that add extra functionality to your project’s CMS and/or site web application.
+They can be pulled into your projects by installing the corresponding feature in the setup application, or by manually adding the appropriate dependencies to your project.

-- Dashboard plugins are plugins that add extra functionality to the setup dashboard.
-Once a dashboard plugin is installed in the dashboard, you can use it to add extra functionality to your Hippo project.
+- Dashboard plugins are plugins that add extra functionality to the Essentials dashboard.

-A Hippo plugin may have its own dashboard plugin, but in general, a dashboard plugin can add any kind of functionality to the dashboard, using none, one or multiple Hippo plugins.
+A Bloomreach Experience Manager plugin may have its own dashboard plugin, but in general, a dashboard plugin can add any kind of functionality to the dashboard, using none, one or multiple Bloomreach Experience Manager plugins.

-When installing plugins in the setup dashboard, you will need to rebuild and restart your project regularly.
+When installing plugins in the Essentials dashboard, you will need to rebuild and restart your project regularly.
 The dashboard indicates this need in the upper right corner.
-There are two main reasons for the need to rebuild your project:
+The reason for the need to rebuild your project is: